mentorLAB/blog-mtn/README.md

 This axios request will also be in the `componentDidMount` method.

-The enpoint will be at `/api/blog/:id`.
+The endpoint will be at `/api/blog/:id`.
 The `:id` is a parameter.
 Meaning that the http request will send whatever is after the `/` as a varible to select the corresponding blog from the api.
 For example: `/api/blog/5` indicates to the api to get the blog with an id of `5`.

 This parameter is being used in the React routing also.
 You can access the parameter in react thusly: `this.props.match.params.id` in this case.